passy/purescript-errors/docs/Control/Error/Util.md

 fromMaybe' :: forall a.
 Maybe a -> a -> a
 ```

-An infix form of 'fromMaybe' with arguments flipped.
+An infix form of `fromMaybe` with arguments flipped.

 #### `(?:)`